oslabs-beta/next-persist/README.md

 ### Reducer

-In each reducer file we need to import `getStorage` from `'next-persist'` or or `getCookies` from `'next-persist/src/next-persist-cookies'`.
+In each reducer file we need to import `getLocalStore` or `getCookieStore` from `'next-persist'`.

-Declare a constant and assign it the value of the evaluated result of calling `getStorage` or `getCookies` method.
+Declare a constant and assign it the value of the evaluated result of calling `getLocalStore` or `getCookieStore` method.

-`getStorage` or `getCookies` takes two arguments:
+`getLocalStore` or `getCookieStore` takes two arguments:

 - a string: the reducer key that is saved in storage
 - an object: the initial state declared in the reducer file